Can anyone stay and visit Birch?

 What’s your room cancellation policy?

-What kind of stuff can I do while I’m at Birch?
+What kind of stuff can I do while I’m at Birch Cheshunt?

-Birch looks like a hotel but feels like a festival (i.e. there’s a lot to do here).
+Birch looks like a hotel but there’s a lot to do here.

 We run a full events programme (from art workshops and maker masterclasses, to festivals and parties), a busy workout schedule (30+ yoga/spin/HIIT classes every week), and a growing programme which includes gardening lessons, foraging walks, and pottery classes.

-Work, rest, and play in our The Bakery, three bars, two restaurants run by Robin Gill, co-working space called The Hub, Wellness Space, and pottery, screening, music, and art rooms.
+Work, rest, and play in our Bakery, bars, two restaurants run by Robin Gill, co-working space called The Hub, Wellness Space, Pottery Studio, screening, music, and art rooms.

 Of course, you can always just rest and reset with a long sleep and lazy walk around our 55 acres of nature.